Skip to main content

 Go to Receptionist Settings

-Click Receptionist in the left sidebar.
+Click Receptionist in the left sidebar of your dashboard.

 2